r57zone/Numpad-Plus/README.md

 Hotkeys for launching applications and adjusting volume.
 Supports up to 12 buttons.

 ## Hotkeys
 By default, `Numpad` keys are used together with the `ALT` key.
 The keys can be changed in the configuration file.
+Button names can be found [here](https://github.com/r57zone/Numpad-Plus/blob/master/BINDINGS.md).